 - Civil Service Fast Stream - select one of the Diplomatic Service, Diplomatic Service (European) or Diplomatic Service (Economist) schemes.

 Recruitment freezes may sometimes be in place, meaning you can only enter the Diplomatic Service via specialist programmes.

 The Diplomatic Service scheme lasts three years, giving you the opportunity to work in both the UK and overseas.
-You'll get to understand how the FCO and diplomacy works and will have access to the Diplomatic Academy, the learning and development hub for all FCDO staff.
+You'll get to understand how the FCDO and diplomacy works and will have access to the Diplomatic Academy, the learning and development hub for all FCDO staff.
 During your first year, there will be five weeks of required learning in the basics of how the FCDO works and diplomatic tradecraft.

 There's an element of flexibility to your training and you'll spend time in both operational and policy roles, in addition to a period of time in an overseas posting.
 For example, you could spend a year in an operational role followed by two years working in policy that could include a period of time spent overseas.
 Alternatively, you might spend a year in an operational role, followed by a year in a policy role, followed by a third year in an overseas posting.
 You could also spend time undergoing priority hard language training.

 As part of your operational training, you may work in a minister's office, in the consular department or media office or on a range of issues, including financial and commercial.

 Training in policy can include being a policy lead on key issues such as climate change or counter terrorism, or working as a desk officer for a particular country.

 You're encouraged to carry out professional development throughout your career, which can include training in IT and foreign languages.
 Good facilities are available to develop these skills.
 Learning on the job is an important part of developing your knowledge of the way the Diplomatic Service operates.
 The ability to take on new information and deal with different situations is important for work both in the UK and overseas.